s-schneider/BowPy/README.md

-# Seismic-Toolbox: SiPy
+# Seismic-Toolbox: BoWPy
-Development of a toolbox applicable to seismological array data, containing f-k methods for data reconstruction and filtering
+Development of a toolbox applicable to seismological array data using Body Waves, containing f-k methods for data reconstruction and filtering

 Installation:

 - clone/download the repo

-- cd into Seismic-Toolbox
+- cd into BoWPy

 - chmod 755 INSTALL.sh